Nurse anesthetist

-History of CRNAs
+History

 In the United States, nurse anesthetists are called Certified Registered Nurse Anesthetists (CRNAs).
 CRNAs account for approximately half of the anesthesia providers in the United States and are the main providers of anesthesia in rural America.

 Nurses have been providing anesthesia care to patients since the American Civil War.
 Nurse anesthetists are considered an essential role to the health care workforce.
 They provide pain management and emergency services, including airway management and blood and fluid resuscitation, which was very important to patients in the Civil War.
 Depending on the local system of healthcare, they participate only during the operation itself, or may also be involved before and after (for preanesthetic assessment and immediate postoperative management).
 The National Association of Nurse Anesthetists professional association was established by Agatha Hodgins in 1931.
 It was renamed the American Association of Nurse Anesthetists in 1939.
 The group established educational institutions for nurse anesthetists in 1952, and established the CRNA certification in 1957.
 AANA continuing education was established in 1977.
 As of 2011, some 92% of CRNAs in the U.S. were represented by the AANA.

 Scope of practice rules vary between healthcare facility and state.
 Before 2001, Medicare required that physicians supervise CRNAs in the administration of anesthesia.
 In 2001, Medicare's rules changed, allowing individual states to decide whether CRNAs may administer anesthesia without physician supervision.
 In the absence of a state requirement that physicians supervise CRNAs, individual healthcare facilities decide.
 CRNA organizations have lobbied in many states for the ability to practice without physician supervision; these efforts are opposed by physician groups.
 In 2011, sixteen states granted CRNAs autonomy, allowing them to practice without physician oversight.
 In 2017, there were 27 states in which CRNAs could independently practice (that is, "without a written collaborative agreement, supervision or conditions for practice").
 In 2020, there was no physician supervision requirement for nurse anesthetists in ambulatory surgical facilities in 31 states In states that have opted out of supervision, the Joint Commission and CMS recognize CRNAs as licensed independent practitioners.
 In states requiring supervision, CRNAs have liability separate from supervising practitioners and are able to administer anesthesia independently of anesthesiologists.